norfolkuncertainty/devopsdaysnz2018/daytwo.md

 - behat
 - spec by example?
 - How long do you take to automate something - xkcd
-- Visulise so view improvements
+- Visualise to view improvements

 ### Jules Clements - Configuration Pipeline : Ruling the One Ring

-Use CI tools as souce of trust
+Use CI tools as source of trust

 ### Nigel Charman - Keep Calm and Carry On Organising